SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---

-A week before the end of round 3, I posted this feedback form.
+A week before the end of round 3, I posted this feedback form (which I've linked on this document before).
 Most of the screenshots that you'll see across this document are from this form's responses.
 [Feedback from recruits, halfway through the month of round 3](https://docs.google.com/forms/d/e/1FAIpQLSdKTWmg4VqlNQVXDcwTQ2-JSK5x-3oWyVtDS4VwnxN1Qpoytw/viewform?usp=sharing&ouid=115888508141230211059)
 This feedback form does contain some sensitive information, but since it's anonymous, the average person shouldn't be able to recognize anyone.
 And hopefully by the time relevant people read this, the people involved will either be dead, will have forgotten details, or will be able to laugh it off.